michaelhanna97/botium-toys-nist-csf-audit/README.md

 # 🛡️ NIST Cybersecurity Framework Internal Audit – Botium Toys Case Study

 ## 📌 Overview
-This project is a full cybersecurity internal audit performed on the fictional company **Botium Toys**, using the **NIST Cybersecurity Framework (CSF)** as the primary assessment model.
+This project is a comprehensive internal cybersecurity audit conducted on the fictional company **Botium Toys**, utilizing the **NIST Cybersecurity Framework (CSF)** as the primary assessment model.

 The audit includes:
 - A **Controls Assessment Checklist**